Cathy Chapaty: Chair

 Cheryl is a former instructor for the children’s program at Global Martial Arts in Virginia Beach, Virginia, where she developed a program focused on basic life skills, character development, and martial skills.
 While there, she also implemented school’s Kindness Ninja program.For questions about payment, donations, and other financial issues, please send an email to email@example.com.

 Primary Practice: Seido Karate

-Katherine Nichols has been a member of the NWMAF since 1995 and has enjoyed Special Training many times, including the 2018 camp where she was a trainer for the first time.
+Katherine Nichols has been a member of the NWMAF since 1995 and has enjoyed Special Training many times, including the 2018 and 2019 camps where she was a trainer for the first time.

 Before joining the Thousand Waves staff in 2013, Ms. Nichols freelanced for more than 20 years as a graphic production artist.
-Her formal education is in the fine arts, and she holds a Masters of Fine Arts in painting from Northern Illinois University.For questions about where to find NWMAF documents and processes, or to submit newsletter articles, please send an email to firstname.lastname@example.org.
+She donates these skills toward the production of the NWMAF newsletter.
+Her formal education is in the fine arts, and she holds a Masters of Fine Arts in painting from Northern Illinois University.To submit newsletter articles or contributions to the NWMAF archives, please send an email to firstname.lastname@example.org.

 Darla Bolon: Self-Defense Coordinator

 Darla Bolon has been an NWMAF member since the mid-1980s.
 Darla began studying martial arts and self-defense in 1982.
 She holds a black belt in Taekwondo.
 After 15 years training in Taekwondo and Aikido, Darla chose to focus primarily on developing skills in Empowerment Self-Defense (ESD).